Seven ways to tell if a used car has flood damage

 Many car shoppers don’t realize just how much damage floodwaters do to a vehicle.
 That represents a problem—not just to the owner of a car or truck that falls victim to a catastrophic flood, but to prospective buyers unaware of the vehicle’s history.

 The risk of flooded vehicles on the market affects everyone looking for a used car, and not just those in the immediate vicinity of a flood.
 After Hurricanes Katrina and Sandy, for example, flooded cars popped up for sale across the country.
-It’s a smart bet that the same will happen once the waters Hurricane Harvey dumped on Houston recede, too.
+It’s a smart bet that the same will happen once the waters Hurricane Florence dumped on the Carolinas recede, too.

 The best way to protect yourself from unscrupulous—or even unknowing—dealers is to educate yourself on how to spot the tell-tale signs of flood damage.

-Run the VIN
+Run the numbers

 It sounds obvious that you should check the vehicle’s history to look for repairs, but it’s still an important step.
-Run the VIN through Carfax, which will tell you, for free, if a car has been in a flood.
+Run the VIN (vehicle identification number) through Carfax, which will tell you, for free, if a car has been in a flood.
 If you get a positive result, you can stop with your investigation, because you don’t want that car.

 You can’t just stop there if the car you're looking at isn't marked by Carfax, however.
 While dealers are required to disclose flood damage, there exist enough loopholes in the system that some cars inevitably sneak through.
 For example, if a car was insured at the time the flood occurred, the damage would almost definitely be reported.
 However, it is easier to skip the requisite reporting if repairing the car without the insurance company’s oversight.